chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 }());
 ```

-First, notice that there are two `PersonType2` declarations: a `let` declaration in the outer scope and a `const` declaration inside the IIFE.
-This is how class methods are forbidden from overwriting the class name while code outside the class is allowed to do so.
-The constructor function checks `new.target` to ensure that it's being called with `new`; if not, an error is thrown.
+First, notice that there are two `PersonType2` declarations: <u>a `let` declaration in the outer scope and a `const` declaration inside the IIFE.
+This is how class methods are forbidden from overwriting the class name while code outside the class is allowed to do so.</u> The constructor function checks `new.target` to ensure that it's being called with `new`; if not, an error is thrown.
 Next, the `sayName()` method is defined as nonenumerable, and the method checks `new.target` to ensure that it wasn't called with `new`.
 The final step returns the constructor function.

 This example shows that while it's possible to do everything classes do without using the new syntax, the class syntax simplifies all of the functionality significantly.